1jeanpaul1/smart-mirror/README.md

 Completed basic tables needed.
 Things that I could add later: If I want the ability to have multiple users in the mirror I could add a foreign key in the reminder and smart_album tables to the user table.

+11/4 Notes:
+    As in any project a lot of things change.
+I realized that there was already an open sourced smart mirror application.
+So as to not reinvent the wheel I will be writing modules for the Open Sourced Smart Mirror.
+It's github is right here: https://github.com/MichMich/MagicMirror.